Works as Counsellor / Psychotherapist at First Psychology Centre, Edinburgh.

 She believes in the unique potential within each child, young person and family and uses creative techniques such as art and play in her approach to faciliate a gentle, nuturing environment.
 She works collaboratively and transparently throughout the therapy process.

 Erica's background and trainingErica began her career in the area of youth work before completing an MSc in Community Education.
-She has over 10 years' experience of working with children, young people and families in the voluntary sector and in the field of education in a wide variety of roles including the provision of school-based counselling and also as service manager for a holistic family support service.
+She has over 10 years' experience of working with children, young people and families in the voluntary sector, the NHS, and in the field of education in a wide variety of roles including the provision of school-based counselling and also as service manager for a holistic family support service.

 Erica is registered (and eligible for accreditation) with the British Association for Counselling and Psychotherapy (BACP).